top of page

 January – chili dinner and planning for the year

-April – club competition – cream ale and saison
+April – club competition at Three Tequilas – cream ale champion Rob Palmer

 bottom of page